Fleetwood Mac Go Their Own Way, Prep For First Tour After Axing Lindsay Buckingham

 Unlike so many bands that remain active in the late 2010’s, after having started in the late 1960’s, Fleetwood Mac has kept more or less the same lineup throughout their career.
 Most of the band’s success has come with the lineup of Mick Fleetwood, Christine McVie, John McVie, Stevie Nicks, and Lindsay Buckingham.
 However, the band chose to let Buckingham go last month – but more on that in a few paragraphs.

 With Buckingham gone, the group was gearing up for a world tour without a guitarist.
-With time running out, the remaining members invited two long-serving rock & roll musicians, Mike Campbell formerly of Tom Petty and the Heartbreakers, Neil Finn, formerly of Crowded House.
+With time running out, the remaining members invited two long-serving rock & roll musicians, Mike Campbell, formerly of Tom Petty and the Heartbreakers, and Neil Finn, formerly of Crowded House.

 The new lineup spent a few days going over songs from all three groups, seeing if the six musicians could produce some magic between them.
-It worked, says Christine McVie.
+It worked, says McVie.

 “I immediately felt like I’d known them for years, even though we’d only just met.”

-With their new lineup in place, the venerable rock & roll band is ready to hit the road for a 52-date tour that will begin October 3rd in Tulsa and wrap up in Phladelphia in April 2019.
+With their new lineup in place, the venerable rock & roll band is ready to hit the road for a 52-date tour that will begin October 3 in Tulsa and wrap up in Philadelphia in April 2019.

 With the new @FleetwoodMac, who talk about the departure of #LindseyBuckingam & the arrival of @NeilFinn & the Heartbreakers’ #MikeCampbell – tmrw on @CBSThisMorning @stevienicks @MickFleetwood pic.twitter.com/kesxnNHs6r